The Senate secretariat

 Outcome and program structure

-The department is one of four departments of the Australian Parliamentary Service established under the Parliamentary Services Act 1999.
+The department is one of four departments of the Australian Parliamentary Service established under the Parliamentary Service Act 1999.
 We work collaboratively with our colleagues in the parliamentary service to support the parliament.
-To achieve this, the department adheres to the guiding objectives of the Strategic Plan for Parliamentary Administration, namely:
+To achieve this, the department adheres to the guiding objectives of the Strategic Framework – The Parliamentary Service, namely:

 - providing services and support to enable the Houses and their committees to function effectively

-- ensuring parliamentarians are supported in their work today and we are responsive to the future
+- ensuring parliamentarians are supported in their work and we are responsive to future needs

 - enhancing engagement in the work of the Parliament

-- ensuring Australian Parliament House operates as a safe and accessible workplace and national institution, and
+- ensuring Australian Parliament House operates as a safe and accessible workplace and national institution.

 In order to coordinate common and joint activities with the other parliamentary departments, the department participates on a range of interdepartmental committees.
-Chief among these are: regular meetings of the heads of the four parliamentary departments; the Parliamentary Administration Advisory Group; the Security Management Board; the Parliamentary ICT Advisory Board (and its subordinate ICT committees); and numerous bodies managing joint projects and endeavours such as the implementation of the Parliament’s Reconciliation Action Plan.
+Chief among these are: regular meetings of department heads; the Parliamentary Administration Advisory Group; the Security Management Board; the Parliamentary ICT Advisory Board (and its subordinate ICT committees); and numerous bodies managing joint projects and endeavours such as the implementation of the Parliament’s Reconciliation Action Plan.

 Within the broader role of the parliamentary service, the department’s planned outcome is to provide advisory and administrative support services to enable the Senate and senators to fulfil their representative duties and exercise the legislative power of the Commonwealth.
 The department delivers its outcome through a single program, which is described in the next chapter.